Joint Binary-Continuous Fractional Programming: Solution Methods and Applications: Introduction

+\item[(ii)] \textbf{Theoretical guarantees.} We provide a theoretical analysis of the approximation guarantees offered by our approach.
+Specifically, we show that the combined use of log-transformation and PWLA yields an approximation error bounded by $\cO(\epsilon + 1/K)$, where $K$ denotes the number of breakpoints used to discretize the continuous variables $x_i$ for approximating the nonlinear terms $h^t_i(x_i)$ and $g^t_i(x_i)$, and $\epsilon$ represents the approximation error associated with exponential terms in the log-transformation.
+This result formalizes the intuition that increasing the granularity of the piecewise linear discretization improves solution quality, and it provides theoretical assurance that our approach can converge \textit{linearly} to an optimal solution of the original non-convex problem as $K$ increases and $\epsilon$ decreases.

-\item[(iii)] We conduct numerical experiments on instances of varying sizes, comparing our methods against several baselines, including a general mixed-integer nonlinear solver and an approach utilizing GUROBI's PWLA.
-The results clearly demonstrate the efficiency of our approximation method in providing near-optimal solutions to the non-convex problem.
+\item[(iii)] \textbf{State-of-the-art experimental performance.} We conduct comprehensive numerical experiments on instances of varying sizes, comparing our proposed method against multiple baselines, including a general mixed-integer nonlinear programming solver and alternative PWLA-based techniques (e.g., MILP or SOCP-based reformulations, and GUROBI's PWLA solver).
+The results clearly demonstrate the superiority of our approximation approach in producing near-optimal solutions for the original non-convex problem, consistently outperforming all baseline methods across the board. \end{itemize}